KSIUJ/gutenberg/docs/src/api/overview.md

 In the future a token-based authentication scheme might be implemented for use by other API clients.

 Most existing REST API endpoints map to corresponding IPP operations and have similar semantics.
-This design reduces the code duplication in the IPP and REST API modules.
+This design reduces code duplication in the IPP and REST API modules.
 The page [IPP and REST API comparison](./ipp-rest-comparision.md) contains a table which lists the matching REST API endpoints and IPP operations.